External Fiscal Registrars

 {

-var taxId = GetTaxId(sale); //retrieving tax rate
+var taxId = GetTaxId(sale); //get tax rate

 driver.RegisterItem(sale.Name, sale.Price, sale.Amount, taxId);